Minqi824/ADBench/README.md

 Official implementation of [_**ADBench**: Anomaly Detection Benchmark_](https://arxiv.org/abs/2206.09426).
 __Please star, watch, and fork ADBench for the active updates!__

+**We are making revision to the paper, and there might be some mismatchs between the repo and the paper.
+The next paper release will be around Mid Sep.**

 ## Citing ADBench:
 Our ADBench benchmark paper is now available on [arxiv](https://arxiv.org/abs/2206.09426).
 If you find this work useful, we would appreciate citations to the following paper:
 ```